 - 4. Coordination and monitoring of tutoring services, including: - a.
-Evaluation process used to determine tutoring effectiveness. - b.
+The evaluation process that is used to determine tutoring effectiveness. - b.
 Description of other tutoring services available on campus and the coordinating mechanisms in place. - 5.
-Procedures used to appoint and evaluate instructors, including: - a. faculty recruitment and selection process. - b. faculty training and orientation programs. - c. planned system for coordination and supervision of faculty. - d.
+Procedures used to appoint and evaluate instructors, including: - a.
+Faculty recruitment and selection process. - b.
+Faculty training and orientation programs. - c.
+Planned system for coordination and supervision of faculty. - d.
 Communication vehicles established between HEOP staff and course instructors working with the same students. - 6.
 Other academic support activities available on campus and how they are used by HEOP students, including coordination between HEOP and the campus learning skills center, if one exists. - 7.
 A description of the remedial/developmental coursework to be offered to first-time HEOP students, including: - a.
 Titles of all remedial/developmental courses to be offered - b.
 Student diagnostic testing, placement and scheduling for these courses - c.
 Grading policies for these courses